Adopting a chinchilla is exciting but one of the questions that may come up during the process is simple. What is the best bedding for a chinchilla?

 Here’s what you need to know.

-Before everyone thinks I’m totally against using shavings such as the aspen shavings listed above, I want to make one thing clear.
+Before everyone thinks I’m totally against using shavings such as the aspen shavings listed above as a chinchilla bedding, I want to make one thing clear.

 Shavings make for perfectly good bedding for chinchillas.